Git-GoR/5e-homebrew-snippets/README.md

 ## Installation

+Install the extension directly in VSCode through its Marketplace.

-Copy the extension into your VS Code extensions folder.
+Alternatively, copy the extension into your VS Code extensions folder.
  The default location is `%USERPROFILE%\.vscode\extensions`

 ---